LeighAnne17/churn_prediction_model/README.md

-# churn_prediction_model
+# Customer Churn Prediction & Segmentation Project
-A data analytics project that analyses customer behaviour and performs customer churn prediction and segmentation using Machine Learning.
+This project applies data analytics and machine learning to predict customer churn and segment users for strategic business insight